Applied Measurements torque sensors deliver high precision and top performance. We offer both standard and customised

 A dynamic torque meanwhile is one that is subject to variation or change, for instance, the torque on the motor drive shaft of an electric hover mower would be subject to dynamic torque, firstly as you turn on the power to make the blade spin up, and thereafter as you move the mower around your lawn between areas of varying grass density, or from cut to uncut grass.

-When selecting a transducer to measure dynamic torque, it is important to ensure that Is has a sufficiently wide frequency response bandwidth so that the electrical output will react fast enough to capture the changes (peaks or troughs) as they occur, rather than smoothing or filtering them out.
+When selecting a torque measuring device to measure dynamic torque, it is important to ensure that Is has a sufficiently wide frequency response bandwidth so that the electrical output will react fast enough to capture the changes (peaks or troughs) as they occur, rather than smoothing or filtering them out.

 Power & Signal Transmission in Rotary Torque Sensors

 The first rotating strain gauge torque transducer employed slip rings to make the electrical connections from the casing to the rotating shaft.
-Because the slip rings are carrying only millivolt signals from the strain gauges, the materials for both the slip rings and the brushes must be very carefully selected.
+Because the slip rings carry only millivolt signals from the strain gauges, the materials for both the slip rings and the brushes must be very carefully selected.
 The normal procedure is to use coin silver for the slip rings and silver graphite for the brush gear.

 The conductive rings rotate with the sensor and use a series of sprung brushes to contact the rings and transmit the electrical signal.
 Slip rings are relatively straightforward with only minor drawbacks in that the brushes and to a lesser extent, the rings, do wear and as such have a finite life.
 Because of this, they don’t lend themselves to long-term tests, very high speed or to applications where access to the sensor for servicing is limited.